 Live Feed Options

 As a Harvest America host, you have several options for picking up the broadcast.
 The live feed is provided free of charge by Harvest, however, some hosts may choose to pay to upgrade their equipment or Internet connectivity for the event.
 All of the options allow for delaying the broadcast to line up with your event schedule.
+All of the options are also compatible with both standard and high definition screens.

 Computer: Video Player Application